gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 }
 ```

+![Gatsbygram detailed post page created using a template
+component](template-page-screenshot.png)*Gatsbygram post detail page
+created using a template component*

-These page objects are created in the site's `gatsby-node.js`.
-In
+These page objects are created in the site's `gatsby-node.js` using
-Gatsbygram We use there the Gatsby lifecycle API `createPages` to create
-a page for each image.
+Gatsby's lifecycle API `createPages`.

 ```javascript
 const _ = require("lodash")